docQodly/docs/docs/language/math.md

 Using `setRealComparisonLevel`, you can increase or decrease the epsilon value as you require.

-:::caution

-Typically, you will not need to use this command to change the default epsilon value.
+:::note

+The command will have no effect if *epsilon* > 10^-3 or if *epsilon* < 0.

 :::

-:::caution

 Changing the epsilon only affects real number comparison for equality.
 It has no effect on other real computations nor on the display of real values.

+:::caution

+This command should be used in specific cases, such as sorting on an attribute with values less than 10^-6.
+Usually, you will not need to change the default epsilon value.

 :::

 :::note

-The `setRealComparisonLevel` command has no effect on queries and sorts performed with fields of the Real type.
+The `setRealComparisonLevel` command has no effect on queries and sorts performed with attributes of the Number type.
 It only applies the Qodly language.

 :::

 ## sin